Shamely92/Industrial-Copper-Modeling/README.md

 2. **Data Transformation and Cleaning:** Transform the data into a suitable format for analysis and perform necessary cleaning steps.
 This includes handling missing values, encoding categorical variables, and scaling numerical features.

 3. **Machine Learning Regression Algorithms:** Apply various machine learning regression algorithms to predict the selling price of industrial copper.
-Compare the performance of algorithms such as linear regression, decision trees, random forests, or gradient boosting.
+Compare the performance of algorithms such as linear regression, decision trees.

 4. **Machine Learning Classification Algorithms:** Apply different machine learning classification algorithms to predict the status (won or lost) of copper transactions.
 Explore algorithms such as logistic regression, support vector machines, or random forests to classify the outcomes.